-The Acadia Regional Youth Orchestra (ARYO) string program offers instruction in violin, viola and cello, and an orchestral program consisting of string orchestras of different levels, for students ages 10-25, along with a Fiddle Group open to all ages.
+The Acadia Regional Youth Orchestra (ARYO) string program offers instruction in violin, viola and cello, and double bass, and an orchestral program consisting of string orchestras of different levels, for students ages 10-24, along with a Fiddle Group open to all ages.
 ARYO rehearsals and clinics take place at the Festival Theatre Building on the Acadia University campus on Main Street in Wolfville.
 Acadia University students are welcome to join us for this program!

 Following an invitation from the Acadia University School of Music, the Horton Community Youth Orchestra program (HCYO), which had been run out of Horton High school for the past three years, moved to the Acadia University School of Music as of September 2018 and is now known as the Acadia Regional Youth Orchestra.
 ARYO operates alongside the Annapolis Valley Honour Choir and the Acadia Youth Band, very successful ensembles using the Acadia School of Music facilities as well.